 Text Requirements: 12 pt font, Times New Roman; single (or multiple) spaced.

-Please include title on all submissions.
+Please include a title on all submissions.
 Save as a .doc/ .docx/ or .rtf file.

 Thank you to all of our submitters!
 We truly look forward to reading your best, and are honored to have the opportunity to do so.
-Our staff is working hard to curate an incredible edition of the Progenitor Art and Literary Journal, here on the eve of our 60th Anniversary Edition!
+Our staff is working hard to curate the next high-quality edition of the Progenitor Art and Literary Journal !

 NOTE: THIS IS A BLIND SUBMISSION.
 PLEASE DO NOT PUT YOUR NAME ON THE DIGITAL FILE(S).